SolderedElectronics/Inkplate-GUI-Designer/README.md

 To use custom fonts, place any TTF font in the `fonts/` folder, and update `fonts.css` to add references to them.

+If using hosted version, you can use all of the GNU FreeFont which is loaded by default.